 Alameda Health System (AHS) is an award-winning provider of world-class care with 568 beds and 800 physicians at eight facilities located throughout Alameda County, California.
 AHS is widely recognized for its cardiology, emergency and trauma care, maternal child health, surgery, orthopedics, gastroenterology, and senior health (geriatrics) services.
 It is a major regional trauma center as well as a nationally recognized teaching institution affiliated with the renowned University of California, San Francisco (UCSF) School of Medicine.
 AHS’s highly competitive Emergency Medicine residency program attracts 800 applicants each year, competing for 10 residency spots.
 Similarly, the Surgery residency program attracts 550 applicants for seven positions, and the Internal Medicine residency program receives 1,400 applications from around the world for 29 residencies.
 Alameda Health System is accredited by The Joint Commission to provide acute inpatient, acute psychiatric, acute rehabilitation, and skilled nursing care.

 FY 2013 By the Numbers*

 - AHS overall had 17,443 inpatient discharges.

-- AHS Regional Trauma Center served 2,131 patients.
+- Regional Trauma Center at Highland Hospital served 2,080 patients

 - Performed 5,456 inpatient and outpatient surgeries.